-Comparatively, in FY 2021, the most frequently cited basis in the formal complaints filed was disability, consisting of two (2) complaints, followed by one (1) complaint concerning sex and one (1) complaint concerning reprisal.
-This analysis suggests a consistent trend in disability allegations and a fluctuating trend in allegations of race, reprisal, national origin, color and sex.
-For complaints concerning sex and reprisal, the trend has been upward with an increase of 50%.
+Comparatively, in FY 2022, the most frequently cited bases in the formal complaints were race, disability, and reprisal, which were the named basis of two (2) complaints.
+These bases were followed by one (1) complaint involving color, one (1) complaint involving sex, and one (1) complaint involving national origin.22 This analysis suggests a fluctuating trend in allegations of race, reprisal, sex, disability and color.
+For complaints concerning sex, reprisal, and color, the trend has been upward with an increase of 50% or more.
+For complaints concerning race and disability, the trend has been downward with a decrease of 50%.
+For complaints concerning national origin, the trend has been relatively consistent.